back

 Put your mouse over the thumbnail images to see the picture caption, and click on the thumbnail to enlarge.

 The five little Charbens vans, nos.10 to 14, are not particularly rare, but it can take some time to build up a complete collection because two different castings were used.
 Each van can be found in the two body versions, before considering wheels and other varieties.
 The exception is no.14 Post Office Telephones van, which I have only found on the second casting.
 The first van was the smaller, upright boxy van with no rear windows (CHARBENS MADE IN ENGLAND cast under the roof).
-This was replaced, probably before 1953, by a larger and more rounded van with two rear windows, which looks to me like a model of the Ford E83W.
+This was replaced, probably before 1953, by a larger and more rounded van with two rear windows, which looks to me like a model of the Ford E83W, or it could equally well be a Morris Y-type 10cwt.
 Lettering on the second van went through three stages:

 (1) No identification.